andymikulski/andymikulski.github.io/dev/_posts/projects/serenity-forge/2018-8-20-serenity-forge-terrain.md

 # Terrain Mesh Generation

-The `WorldController` class handles rendering chunks of the world using [Marching Cubes](https://en.wikipedia.org/wiki/Marching_cubes) based on the perlin noise values produced from `WonderPark.WorldBuilding.Utils.GenerateHeight`.
+The `WorldController` class handles rendering chunks of the world using [Marching Cubes](https://en.wikipedia.org/wiki/Marching_cubes) based on the perlin noise values produced from the perlin noise values.
 Essentially, the generated noise serves as a heightmap across the world.
 The marching cubes algorithm is performed for each chunk, checking against the height/noise values provided by our perlin-based height functions, and generating a mesh accordingly.

 >Note: Most code almost entirely regards the world as a flat 2D space seen from above.
 That is, a world space position of Vector3(5, 20, 34) would translate to Vector2(5, 34) in a majority of terrain-gen code.
 This allows a majority of the world-generating calculations to be handled with simpler 2D math, however limits terrain to not include caves or overhanging ledges.